josh146/josh146.github.io/content/posts/authentic-bamya.md

 minced beef.

 When the diaspora reached India, Baghdadi Jewish households frequently employed local Indian cooks.
-According to the Leviathan Jewish Journal, this cross-cultural kitchen dynamic fundamentally altered the diaspora's food.
-The cooks took that foundational sweet-and-sour instinct and matched it with local sugar and spices.
-The traditional stew underwent its first major metamorphosis, evolving into [bamya khattah](https://leviathanjewishjournal.com/2016/12/02/indian-jewish-fusion-bamya-khattah-okra-stew/) --- a sweet-and-sour okra stew that mirrored the Baghdadi palate through an Indian lens (and could be when bone-in chicken pieces became much more common in the dish, as opposed to simply kubbeh).
+This cross-cultural kitchen dynamic fundamentally altered the diaspora's food; the cooks took that foundational sweet-and-sour instinct and matched it with local sugar and spices.
+The traditional stew underwent its first major metamorphosis, evolving into [bamya khattah](https://leviathanjewishjournal.com/2016/12/02/indian-jewish-fusion-bamia-khattah-okra-stew/) --- a sweet-and-sour okra stew that mirrored the Baghdadi palate through an Indian lens (and could be when bone-in chicken pieces became much more common in the dish, as opposed to simply kubbeh).
 This also seems to be the point where fresh mint --- thrown into the stew at the last minute --- became a defining flavour profile, as opposed to an optional extra.